 A variety of lenses can accommodate different throw distances and specific types of installations.
 Refer to Section 6 - Specifications for details.
 To change a lens, follow the steps below.
+No tools are required for "compact" lenses shown.

 STEP 1 ▶ Turn off the projector, cool and unplug